Field Guide to the R Mixed Model Wilderness

 colSums(is.na(dataset))

-This will give you a number of missing values in each variable.
-Missing data are a normal part of experiments and in most cases not a problem.
-However, if there is more missingness than expected, it is good to check that the data are correctly entered and nothing wrong happened during import.
+This will give you the number of missing values in each variable.
+Missing data is a normal part of experiments and in most cases, is not a problem.
+However, if there is more missingness than expected, it is good to check that the data are correctly entered and that nothing went wrong during data import.

 We occasionally see users substitute missing data with zeros.
 This is not recommended at all unless there is a clear reason.
-If I planted an experiment and one plot failed to yield at all due to a field conditions, it is reasonable to assign a zero to that plot and variable.
+If I planted an experiment and one plot failed to produce any crop at all due to a field conditions (e.g. drought, disease), it is reasonable to assign a zero to that plot for a variable we expected to measure such as total biomass.
 However, if I failed to plant anything in a plot due to user error, assigning a zero is not an accurate description of what occurred.
 Likewise, it not appropriate to treat true zeros as missing.
+Sometimes highly unusual conditions can occur, for example, a deer eats the entirety of a plot.
+In these unusual instances, it is up to the researcher to decide if these conditions reflect a common reality they want incorporated into the final estimates (assign the plot as “zero” or the closes appropriate value), or exclude that (set the data for that plot as missing).

-4.2.4 4.
-Inspect the dependent variable and all over continuous variables
+4.1.1.4 Inspect the dependent variable and all other continuous variables

 hist(data$yield)